mcadamsean/kessler-exploration/README.md

 # kessler-exploration
-Tracking satellite launches over time and assessing critical point of no return for orbital object densities.
+The purpose of these notebooks are to pull satellite TLE data from available sources, extrapolate data from publicly-announced mega-constellations and current trends, and assess the trend increasing orbital object density over time.